Driving For 6: Nick Henrich's recruitment; Damian Jackson's impact; wrapping up camp season

 Blessed to have received a maroon offer from the University of Minnesota #SkiUMah #RTB pic.twitter.com/J6Mg1RkrkZ— Dylan Kautz (@Dylan_Kautz) June 25, 2018

-Kautz (5-foot-8, 178) is among the state's fastest and added more evidence at FNL II last week, running 4.44 seconds in the 40-yard dash and winning the fastest man competition among running backs.
+Kautz (5-8, 178 pounds) is among the state's fastest players and added more evidence at FNL II last week, running 4.44 seconds in the 40-yard dash and winning the fastest man competition among running backs.

 He rushed for more than 2,400 yards as a junior and racked up 24 touchdowns.
-Kautz is part of the next wave of Nebraska's 2019 class that could see their respective recruitments pick up with big senior seasons.
-Put Lincoln Southwest linebacker Caden McCormack and Lincoln North Star athlete Luke Reimer (verbally committed Friday to South Dakota State) in the same boat.
+Kautz is part of the next wave of Nebraska's 2019 recruits that could see their respective recruitments pick up with big senior seasons.
+Put Lincoln Southwest linebacker Caden McCormack and Lincoln North Star athlete Luke Reimer (he verbally committed Friday to South Dakota State) in the same boat.

 6. An interesting update on former Minnesota verbal commit and now-2019 cornerback Tyrik Henderson: